 - Important to note Gene Roddenberry's Andromeda was intended originally to be a Star Trek Series set long after the fall of an even greater Federation than reached at the end of Deep Space Nine, where the Klingons took the places of the Nietzscheans.
 Explains a few things.

 - Stargate SG-1: The Stargate system is a leftover from a much older galactic civilization.
 Most of the dominant alien races barely understand the technology they use, and the ones who do are dying or gone.
 This is a type 2, as Terran humanity is implied to have potential equal to or greater than the old powers, but things will probably still keep declining for a while.
+The advent of the Tau'ri (Terrans) brings about the downfall of the thousands-year reign of the Goa'uld "System Lords" (who arguably were a society already in decay but still held power over most of the galaxy).

 - Season 6 (Amazon) was the last season before the introduction of the very first back from elimination twist that would occasionally appear in future installments.